cyberbikepunk/posts/hello.md

 #Hello!

-I currently work at [Valk Fleet](http://valkfleet.com) as a Data Engineer.
-I do mostly data science (ETL, data analysis and visualization) and back-end development (Google App Engine).
-In my spare time, I teach myself machine learning and natural language processing.
-My language of choice is python.
+Until last week, I had a great job at [Valk Fleet](http://valkfleet.com) as a Data Engineer.
+Unfortunately I got fired.
+Wait...
+I wasn't the only one.
+They fired everybody and closed shop.
+Nothing really surprising in the world of start-ups.
+The bottom line is: I'm currently open for __cool freelance projects__.
+You can find my resum&#235; [here](http://registry.jsonresume.org/cyberbikepunk).
+Get in touch!
+I love to code.

 Lo&#239;c